 Attrition (or mortality) can occur for many reasons.
-First, some people that you select for your sample will usually refuse to participate or you won't be able to contact them.
+First, some people that you select for your sample will refuse to participate or you will not be able to contact them.
 In some cases, people inflate the required sample size to account for attrition.
 In other cases, researchers use replacement.
-This means that every time someone says "no," or if you can't contact a participant, you select a new participate to replace the one lost to attrition.
+This means that every time someone says no, or if you fail to contact a participant, you select a new participate to replace the one lost to attrition.
 In either case, the respondents are not usually exactly the same as the participants you selected.
-This can cause a big problem if it turns out that the non-respondents are different from the ones who do respond in some way that affects your conclusions.
+This can cause a big problem if it turns out that the nonrespondents are different from the ones who do respond in a way that affects your conclusions.
 You want to study alcohol consumption by freshmen at UF.
 You get a random sample using an alphabetical list of freshmen.
-Of course, lots of them don't want to be part of a year-long study about their alcohol use.
+Of course, many of them do not want to be part of a year-long study about their alcohol use.
 This may not be a problem in and of itself, but you start to notice a pattern.
 The refusal rate among women is higher than among men.
-Apparently, women are less willing than men to participate in your study for some reason.
-You don't know why, but it could be because women are more likely than men to think that consuming alcohol is a bad thing and don't want to tell anyone about their drinking habits.
+Women seem less willing than men to participate in your study.
+You do not know why, but it could be because women are more likely than men to think that consuming alcohol is a bad thing and do not want to tell anyone about their drinking habits.
 Or it could be that women consume less alcohol and are simply less interested in the whole subject.
-Or it could be that men are proud of their "drinking prowess" and are eager to tell people about it, compared to women.
+Or it could be that men are proud of drinking and are eager to tell people about it, compared to women.
 In any case, you have a problem due to attrition.
-You won't be able to draw any valid conclusions about the drinking patterns of female freshmen and you won't be able to compare men and women freshmen.
-You will have to limit your conclusions to male freshmen.
+You will not be able to draw valid comparisons about the drinking patterns of men and women freshmen.

 Attrition or mortality can be a big problem for studies that extend over time because the people who "drop out" may differ from those that "stay in" the study.
-Let's take the depression example.
+Take the depression example.
 You decide to re-contact everyone one year after the end of your counseling to see if the beneficial effects of counseling have persisted, to see if it works over the long haul.
 About 25% of your original participants do not respond to your e-mails, phone calls and letters.
 They have been lost to attrition.
 Now you examine their original depression diagnoses.
 It turns out that many of the people that you cannot contact had severe depression.
 This is a big problem because it would seem that the non-respondents -- the folks you could not reach for the follow-up -- and the respondents -- the ones you could contact and who agreed to come in for a follow-up diagnosis -- are different in ways that can affect your conclusions.
-Maybe the really depressed people have totally given up.
-Maybe they committed suicide.
+Maybe the really depressed people have totally given up on getting better.
+Maybe some committed suicide.
 Maybe they have concluded that counseling is worthless.
-At any rate, you are now on very thin ice if you try to draw any conclusions about the long-term benefits of counseling.
-You can say something like "It works fine over the short term."
+At any rate, you can have little confidence in your ability to draw conclusions about the long-term benefits of counseling.